-To find out which type of offense your specific case falls into, contact our law firm for a free consultation as soon as possible.
+To find out which type of offense your specific case falls into, contact our law firm to schedule an appointment as soon as possible.

 The least serious criminal offenses are classified as misdemeanors.
 Misdemeanors are sorted into different "classes" based on severity.
 The three categories of misdemeanor offenses are Class A, Class B, and Class C, with class A misdemeanors being the most serious.
 Persons convicted of a misdemeanor in Texas don't lose any civil rights.

 In Texas, Class C misdemeanors are the lowest level of criminal offense.
 They can include a fine of no more than $500 and no jail time.
 But you still have a right to a trial, which can be held in Municipal Court, Traffic Court, or a Justice of the Peace Court.